FredKSchott/snowpack/docs/05-configuration.md

   - Emit source maps for installed packages.
 - **`env`** | `{[ENV_NAME: string]: (string | true)}`
   - Sets a `process.env.` environment variable inside the installed dependencies.
 If set to true (ex: `{NODE_ENV: true}` or `--env NODE_ENV`) this will inherit from your current shell environment variable.
 Otherwise, set to a string (ex: `{NODE_ENV: 'production'}` or `--env NODE_ENV=production`) to set the exact value manually.
+- **`treeshake`** | `boolean`
+  - *Default:`false`, or `true` when run with `snowpack build`*
+  - Treeshake your dependencies to optimize your installed files.
+Snowpack will scan your application to detect which exact imports are used from each package, and then will remove any unused imports from the final install via dead-code elimination (aka tree shaking).
 - **`installTypes`** | `boolean`
   - Install TypeScript type declarations with your packages.
 Requires changes to your [tsconfig.json](#TypeScript) to pick up these types.
 - **`alias`** | `{[mapFromPackageName: string]: string}`